-Provisions of the Warrants could discourage an acquisition of us by a third party.
+Provisions of certain outstanding warrants could discourage an acquisition of us by a third party.

-Certain provisions of the Warrants could make it more difficult or expensive for a third party to acquire us.
-The Warrants prohibit us from engaging in certain transactions constituting "fundamental transactions" unless, among other things, the surviving entity assumes our obligations under each of the July 2022 Common Warrants, the December

-2022 Common Warrants and the April 2023 Common Warrants, as applicable.
-Further, each of July 2022 Common Warrants, the December 2022 Common Warrants and the April 2023 Common Warrants provide that, in the event of certain transactions constituting "fundamental transactions," with some exception, holders of such warrants will have the right, at their option, to require us to repurchase such warrants at a price described in the applicable warrants (based on the Black Scholes Value of such warrants).
+Provisions of certain outstanding warrants could make it more difficult or expensive for a third party to acquire us.
+Certain outstanding warrants prohibit us from engaging in certain transactions constituting "fundamental transactions" unless, among other things, the surviving entity assumes our obligations under each of the outstanding warrants issued in connection with the July 2022 Offering, the December 2022 Offering and the April 2023 Offering (each as defined herein), respectively.
+Further, such outstanding warrants provide that, in the event of certain transactions constituting "fundamental transactions," with some exception, holders of such warrants will have the right, at their option, to require us to repurchase such warrants at a price described in the applicable warrants (based on the Black Scholes Value of such warrants).
 These and other provisions of the Warrants could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to stockholders.

-Future sales and issuances of our common stock or rights to purchase common stock, could result in additional dilution to our stockholders and could cause the price of our common stock to decline.
+Future sales and issuances of our Common Stock or rights to purchase Common Stock, could result in additional dilution to our stockholders and could cause the price of our Common Stock to decline.

-We may issue additional common stock, convertible securities, or other equity in the future.
-We also issue common stock to our employees, directors, and other service providers pursuant to our equity incentive plans.
-Such issuances could be dilutive to investors and could cause the price of our common stock to decline.
+We may issue additional Common Stock, convertible securities, or other equity in the future.
+We also issue Common Stock to our employees, directors, and other service providers pursuant to our equity incentive plans.
+Such issuances could be dilutive to investors and could cause the price of our Common Stock to decline.
 New investors in such issuances could also receive rights senior to those of current stockholders.